seanhagen/dotfiles/emacs/README.md

 These are just keybindings I want to try and remember.

-    C-c r   org-remember   Remember something into a specific journal C-x C-j C-c jabber-connect
+    C-c o r   org-capture   Remember something into a specific journal C-x C-j C-c jabber-connect

 ## Stuff To Figure Out